 Prodigy: math practice in all major topics for grades 1-8.
 Student progress is reported back to you in real time, and the activities are highly engaging and game-like.
 Kids love Prodigy!

 IXL: mostly rote skill practice and timed drills in math, ELA, science, and social studies for PreK-12.
 It’s easy to find the specific standard you want your child to work on.

 NCTM Illuminations: K-12 activities and games for nearly every math topic.

 Fun Educational Games

 BrainPOP’s GameUp: highly vetted free educational games for K-12 on a variety of topics.
-BrainPOP’s collection focuses on higher-level thinking skills and critical thinking include topics such as coding and STEM skills.
+BrainPOP’s collection focuses on higher-level thinking skills and critical thinking rather than rote practice and include topics such as coding, STEM skills, and art and music.

 Sheppard Software: has top-quality games for every subject spanning PreK-8.
 Fun and easy to use.
 There are ads on the site, so be sure to remind your child not to click on anything to the left or right of the game.

 PBS Kids: great for younger students.
 There are educational and just-for-fun games, which you can sort by subject area and skill.
 Be warned that some games are premium and require a subscription.
 I also recommend the PBS CyberChase collection of math games.

 FunBrain: makes the list because kids return to the site again and again even when they have the choice to play non-educational games.
 The online books and comics addition is wonderful.
 It’s not the easiest site for kids to navigate independently if they’re looking for a specific game, but that’s mostly because there’s so much there.